The views expressed by the host on this program documented to be almost always right, 99.8.

 And then you add to it that Paul Ryan has publicly stated his support for comprehensive immigration reform, which includes amnesty.

-So it uh becomes problematic.
+So it becomes problematic.

 I saw him on TV today.

-You're gonna say yes or no?
+You're going to say yes or no?

-I'm thinking these guys can't buckle on this.
+I'm thinking, these guys can't buckle on this.

 They wouldn't buckle on this, would they?

-On all these things.
+On all these things?

 We don't know.